-- Ensure that your initialization veneer is executed by, for example, placing it in your reset handler. - Use the appropriate FPU option when you build your application. - Call fp_init() to initialize the floating-point status register before performing any floating-point operations.
+- Provide your own RW/ZI initialization code. - Ensure that your initialization veneer is executed by, for example, placing it in your reset handler. - Use the appropriate FPU option when you build your application. - Call \fp\init() to initialize the floating-point status register before performing any floating-point operations.

-Do not build your application with the --fpu=none option.
+Do not build your application with the -mfpu=none option.

 Certain floating-point modes when used with software floating-point support require a floating-point status word.
 This is enabled by default in ARM Compiler 6, but you can disable it with the armclang command-line option -ffast-math.
-In such cases, you can also define the function rt_fp_status_addr() to return the address of a writable data word to be used instead of the floating-point status register.
-If you rely on the default library definition of rt_fp_status_addr(), this word resides in the program data section, unless you define user_perthread_libspace() (or in the case of legacy code that does not yet use user_perthread_libspace(), user_libspace()).
+In such cases, you can also define the function

+\\rt\fp\status\addr() to return the address of a writable data word to be used instead of the floating-point status register.
+If you rely on the default library definition of \\rt\fp\status\addr(), this word resides in the program data section, unless you define \\user\perthread\libspace() (or in the case of legacy code that does not yet use \\user\perthread\libspace(), \\user\libspace()).

-- 1.7.2 Creating an application as bare machine C without the C library on page 1-40. - 1.7.4 Bare machine integer C on page 1-41. - 1.5.4 Use of static data in the C libraries on page 1-24.
+1.8.2 Creating an application as bare machine C without the C library on page 1-42.

+1.8.4 Bare machine integer C on page 1-43.

+1.6.4 Use of static data in the C libraries on page 1-26.

-- 1.7.1 Building an application without the C library on page 1-38. - 1.5.5 Use of the user libspace static data area by the C libraries on page 1-25.
+1.8.1 Building an application without the C library on page 1-40.
+1.6.5 Use of the user libspace static data area by the C libraries on page 1-28.

-1.7.6 Customized C library startup code and access to C library functions
+1.8.6 Customized C library startup code and access to C library functions